Mutation

 5. Compute Indexes and Counters

-- Counters: Counts are incremented or decremented
+- Counters: Increment or decrement

 6. Write to Storage